Sidpatchy/RomeBot/README.md

 # RomeBot by Sidpatchy

+**This branch is defunct, it WILL NOT be updated unless major security issues are located.
+Please use the master branch instead.**

 Get Started By Typing !help

 RomeBot is a basic chat bot I created it to bring some more fun to my Discord Server, and... who doesn't need the Glory of Rome in everything they do?